-- Kick-off of the WP4 in M4 and definition of the WP execution plan, internal milestones and the methodology to be followed in the second plenary meeting in Valencia.
-This work has been done in interaction with task leaders. - Initial requirements related to predictive algorithms have been analysed.
-A presentation of scope and plan of work for task T4.5 was performed in Valencia Plenary. - Beginning of a state of the art about available models, current solutions and general port's operation knowledge. - Initial state of the art regarding predictive algorithms and techniques within the scope of PIXEL project. - Creation of a tool with guidelines to detect the lack of necessary information from ports to create the models and to process their associated data - Interaction with ports in order to better understand the models needs and constraints. - Interviews on-site with stakeholders within the project - Several WP4 specialized teleconference have been organized - Internal review of D3.3 with a close look at modelling and data analysis part. - Beginning of a data mapping in ports.
+- Initial requirements related to predictive algorithms have been analysed.
+A presentation of scope and plan of work for task T4.5 was performed in Valencia Plenary. - Initial state of the art regarding predictive algorithms and techniques within the scope of PIXEL project. - Creation of a tool with guidelines to detect the lack of necessary information from ports to create the models and to process their associated data - Interviews on-site with stakeholders within the project